mariellefoster/marf-books/book-playlists.md

 - Sy Montgomery: The Soul of An Octopus
   - Every chapter is named after an octopus she makes friends with
 - Connie Willis: To Say Nothing of the Dog, Or, How We Found the Bishop's Bird Stump at Last
+- Casey McQuiston: Red White and Royal Blue
+- Sarah Hogle: You Deserve Each Other

 ## Chewy Soulstuff
 - Matt Ruff: Set This House in Order